 Lila Blue is a singer songwriter from New York City who moved to San Francisco in 2011.
-At just 17 years old, Lila Blue has proven herself to be an accomplished recording artist, theatrical composer, and multi-instrumentalist.
+Since the beginning of her artistic path at a very early age, Lila Blue has proven herself to be an accomplished recording artist, theatrical composer, and multi-instrumentalist.
 Her songs seem to flow from some deep and ageless source, laying bare emotional journeys unexpected from someone so young.
 Her vocal phrasing still carries the sweetness of youth, but the lyrics resonate with the shadows and complexity of an older soul.
 This is poetry wed to music.

 HAVE A LOOK - Lila’s first EP (Sept.
 2017) and third release, offers five songs exploring the sometimes dark and painful edges of relationships, the process of fighting back or letting go, and coming to terms with the aftermath.
 Her voice has taken on a new depth and maturity, both in point of view and in tone.
 Lila returned to renowned San Francisco recording studio, Tiny Telephone, this time co-producing with San Francisco musician, engineer, and producer, Samantha Perez.
 Commenting on the making of the EP, Lila recalls, “It was all about breaking new ground.
 For each LP, I had producers who were so helpful in their ability to arrange and direct, two things I was not yet completely comfortable doing, seeing as I was still new to the recording aspect of music.
 But this time around, with Sami, there was a constant collaborative conversation going on that helped me step out of my comfort zone, in terms of seeing what I could do.
 Also, I wanted to create something that, while it still holds the dark edges of what life can be like, it also highlights that things change, we change, and we get better.
 This EP reflects where my mind lives right now, musically, just like the previous two LP’s did.”